itannermahncke/fleet_robotics/docs/team.md

 ### Learning Goals:
 Dive deeply into sensor fusion and get the chance to implement an Extended Kalman Filter.
 Also, explore path planning in an applied context.
 ### I Worked On:
-Design and logic behind the crash handling system, researching sensor fusion and EKFs, and performing the role of Project Manager!
+Design and logic behind the crash handling system, researching sensor fusion and EKFs, writing custom message types, and performing the role of Project Manager!